How do I Winterize My Boat?

 - remove the drain plug from the hull and leave the boat with the bow high

 When removing boats, piers or docks from the water, clean and wash down the entire boat to prevent the spread of invasive plants and animals.
 It’s also essential to collect and properly dispose of any oil, fuels and bilge so that toxic chemicals don’t enter the waterways.

-Depending on where in Nova Scotia you boat, the weather will dictate the storage approach.
+Depending on where you boat in Nova Scotia, the weather will dictate the storage approach.
 Storing a boat indoors is ideal to avoid damage from the elements or rodents.
 There are many secure dry land boating and storage facilities across Nova Scotia.

-If you’re leaving your boat outside during winter, remove all seat cushions to avoid vermin infestation.
+Remove all seat cushions to avoid vermin infestation if you’re leaving your boat outside during winter.
 Ensure all openings are closed; consider a tarp or shrink-wrap system.
 Keep in mind that a tarp will only keep out most water and is not thoroughly waterproof.
 These are reusable and allow for air circulation.
 You may also consider a shrink-wrap cover to keep snow and rain out.
 Hiring a professional to shrink-wrap your boat for optimum installation and proper air circulation is important.

 Taking the time to winterize and store your boat correctly will go a long way to avoiding more costly part replacements and repairs.
 A well-maintained and winterized boat can also help you avoid unnecessary insurance claims.
-If you have any questions about your boat insurance coverage, please contact us and one of our Boat Insurance experts can help you and your boat be well protected.
+If you have any questions about your boat insurance coverage, please contact us, and one of our boat insurance experts can help you and ensure your boat is well protected.